dda-core-team/diconiumneil.github.io/advanced/advanced43.md

 - Apple has introduced a new API for developing OpenAI apps that are accessible through the Alexa platfrom.

 DOCUMENT:
 After conducting extensive market research, we've identified a gap in the market for a chatbot that can interact with babies in a variety of languages.
 Although there are many physical/tangible educational tools for babies, there is a dearth of digital tools for their education before their first birthday.
 Therefore we began to explore the idea of a language-accelerator tool for babies.
 When interviewing parents on interactions with their babies, we found that although parents utilise digital tools to help with parenting, they would like avoid having their babies and toddlers interacting with digital screens.
-Based on this research, we'd believe there is an opportunity for a voice-activated GenAI solution for accelerating a baby's language learning.
+Based on this research, we believe there is an opportunity for a voice-activated GenAI solution for accelerating a baby's language learning.

 Key Features:

 1. Voice activated.
-Recognized baby-murmers and replies.
+Recognize baby-murmers and replies.

 2. Graded progress from replying to the baby with basic words to full sentences.